Marga Prohens: Biography

-Born in Campos, Mallorca, Prohens graduated in Translation and Interpretation from Pompeu Fabra University in Barcelona.
+Born in Campos on the island of Mallorca, Prohens graduated in Translation and Interpretation from Pompeu Fabra University in Barcelona.
 She joined the New Generations of the People's Party in 2005.

 Elected to the Parliament of the Balearic Islands in 2011, she served as the PP spokesperson within it from 2015 until Biel Company took over in 2018.
 She was announced as the party's candidate for the Congress of Deputies for the Balearic constituency in the April 2019 Spanish general election; Maria Salom had originally been named but was then moved to be the Senate candidate.

 In July 2018, new PP President Pablo Casado named Prohens the party's Secretary of Internal Communication.
 Three years later, she ran unopposed to be president of the People's Party of the Balearic Islands, succeeding Company.
 In February 2022, she was one of several regional PP leaders to withdraw confidence in Casado, leading to the 20th National Congress of the People's Party.
 She then endorsed Alberto Núñez Feijóo.

 In the 2023 Balearic regional election, the PP rose nine seats to 26, becoming the largest party.
 The party reached a pact with the eight deputies from Vox, who did not join the government but had Gabriel Le Senne elected as parliamentary president, the role of speaker.
 An issue between the two parties was the status of Spanish and Catalan in the archipelago; the PP agreed with Vox that Spanish should be an option in education and other public services, while installing Antoni Vera, a philologist of Catalan, as Minister of Education.
 On 7 July, she was sworn in as President of the Balearic Islands.